Adilsitos/AlgorithmsInC/README.md

-# AlgorithmsC
+# Analysis of Algorithms
-Development of algorithms in C using dynamic memory allocation.
+This repo intends to show some basic sorting algorithms with a time and space complexity analysis.